Jabbers/disperse/README.md

 Specify task(s) to perform on site(s).

+#### build

-`build` generates site files from `src/sites/` into `build/`.
+Generates site files from `src/sites/` into `build/`.

-- [Handlebars](http://handlebarsjs.com) files (`.hbs`) are compiled with src/layouts and src/partials.
+- [Handlebars](http://handlebarsjs.com) files are compiled with `src/layouts` and `src/partials`.
-- Javascript and CSS files are minimized and merged into app.min.js and app.min.css.
+- Javascript and CSS files are minimized and merged into `app.min.js` and `app.min.css`.
+- Previously built files whose contents haven't changed are left untouched, while leftovers are pruned.

+#### deploy

-`deploy` uploads site files from `build/` to their remote location in `config.yaml`.
+Uploads site files from `build/` to their remote location as defined in `config.yaml`.

+- Currently supported protocols are `ftp` and `sftp`.
+- Only changed files are uploaded and there's no pruning.

 ### --site